SachinBahukhandi/laravel-shopify/README.md

 #### Contributors

 Contributions are always welcome!
-Contibutors are updated each release, pulled from Github.
+Contributors are updated each release, pulled from GitHub.
 See [`CONTRIBUTORS.txt`](CONTRIBUTORS.txt).

 If you're looking to become a contributor, please see [`CONTRIBUTING.md`](CONTRIBUTING.md).